 A little peanut butter once a week is also okay, but not recommended.
 Peanut butter tends to have a little aflatoxin mold in it, which is harmful.
 Commercial peanut butter also contains hardened or hydrogenated vegetable oil, which is also harmful.

 AVOID eating whole nuts or seeds during early development.
 They are too yin, too difficult to digest properly and do not contain the correct chemicals needed for early development.

 WHAT ABOUT SOAKING OR SPROUTING NUTS AND THEN EATING THEM?

+Soaking or sprouting makes nuts and seeds even more yin, so we do not recommend it.
 Most sprouts also contain a toxin to help keep predators away from the young growing plants.
 This also makes them less helpful as foods.